Skip to main content

 • CSRF token that rotates per request and needs to be extracted from the form — file a support ticket for a custom strategy.

 • MFA / CAPTCHA — a password form alone isn't enough.
-Use AI-driven or disable MFA for the scan account in non-prod.
+Use AI-assisted login or disable MFA for the scan account in non-prod.

 • Account locked after repeated scans — rotate the password and clear the lock.